jrziegler/my-color/README.md

 ## goal

 You are to implement a RESTful web interface.
-The choice of framework and stack is yours between .NET (C#) or Java.
-It has to fulfull the following criteria:
+The choice of framework and stack it's yours between .NET (C#) or Java.
+It has to fulfill the following criteria:

 * You should be able to manage persons and their favourite colour using the interface
 * The application should be able to read the date from the CSV source, without modifying the source file